 If your backup is stored in an NFS or SMB share, then you must mount the backup before you can use it to restore your SL1 system.
+When you are finished restoring from the backup, you must unmount the backup files.
 This section describes how to mount these two share types.